 Applicants must be current Cal Maritime students returning for the Fall 2020 semester.
 Applications must be submitted annually in order to receive a scholarship.
 Funding is not guaranteed from one term to the next.
 Academic GPA standing must be maintained in order to qualify for second semester payments as well as eligibility for awards in following years.
 Failure to maintain required academic standing for any semester, submission of an application, or compliance with scholarship criteria will result in the loss of an award.

-The Cal Maritime Foundation Application Web Site for Returning students will be available November 20, 2018 through January 26, 2019.
+The Cal Maritime Foundation Application Web Site for Returning Students will be available December 9, 2019 through January 26, 2020.
 To begin the application click on "The Application Web Site" and then click on the "Sign In" in the upper right corner.
-Applications submitted during this period will be for scholarships that are awarded in the 2019-20 academic year.
+Applications submitted during this period will be for scholarships that are awarded in the 2020-21 academic year.
 Just use the General Application.
-You do not have to apply for individual scholaships.
+You do not have to apply for individual scholarships.

 Scholarships for New Students

-The Captain David Lyman Scholarship seeks to honor the memory of Captain David Lyman as a longtime member of Hawaii's maritime community by providing financial incentive for Hawaii students to apply to and enroll at the California Maritime Academy and pursue a profession in the maritime field.
+The Captain David Lyman Scholarship seeks to honor the memory of Captain David Lyman as a longtime member of Hawaii's maritime community by providing financial incentive for Hawaii students to apply to and enroll at Cal Maritime and pursue a profession in the maritime field.

 The Bernard Osher Foundation, headquartered in San Francisco, was founded in 1977 by Bernard Osher, a respected businessman and community leader.
 The Foundation seeks to improve quality of life through support for higher education and the arts.
 The Foundation provides post-secondary scholarship funding to colleges and universities across the nation.
 The Osher Foundation Term Endowment was established to provide scholarships of $5,000 or less to community college transfer students.